Herbert Beetham

 James Herbert Beetham (1909 – April 1992) was an English billiards player and soft drink manufacturer.
 He won the 1960 World Amateur Billiards Championship which also marked the pinnacle of his career.
 Beetham was regarded as one of the three main pillars of English amateur billiards alongside Frank Edwards and Leslie Driffield.

 Personal life

 He was married to Florence Maud Beetham until her death in December 1975 and he had a son Philip and daughter Sheila.

 Biography

 His father James Henry and mother Mary Jane Beetham ran family business which was into manufacturing and selling mineral water.
 His family moved to Normanton where he spent most of his life.
 His birthplace, 80 Havelock Road was eventually the factory house of White Brothers family business.

-Beetham had not started playing the sport of billiards seriously until the age of 19 although he started playing billiards around the age of 14.
+Beetham had not started playing the game of billiards seriously until the age of 19, although he had played billiards occasionally on sporadic circumstances around the age of 14.
 He began playing on a quarter sized table in the attic at his home.
-None of his family members was involved in any sport but his father James Henry was interested in billiards.
+None of his family members were involved in any sport, but his father James Henry had developed a profound interest in the game of billiards.